Life with Henry

 Life with Henry is a 1941 American comedy film directed by Theodore Reed and written by Clifford Goldsmith and Don Hartman.
 The film stars Jackie Cooper, Leila Ernst, Eddie Bracken, Fred Niblo, Hedda Hopper and Kay Stewart.
-The film was released on January 24, 1941, by Paramount Pictures.
+It was released on January 24, 1941, by Paramount Pictures.

 Plot

-Henry Aldrich needs to raise 100 dollars to win a trip to Alaska, so he decides to start raising money by making and selling soap with his friend Dizzy.
-This turns out to be a disaster and Henry has to find another way to win the trip.
+Henry Aldrich needs to raise $100 to win a trip to Alaska, so he tries to raise money by making and selling soap with his friend Dizzy.
+Following the disastrous venture, Henry must find another way to win the trip.

 Cast

 Reception

-Bosley Crowther of The New York Times characterized the film as "pleasant family entertainment".
+Bosley Crowther of The New York Times characterized the film as "pleasant family entertainment."